giantswarm/docs/src/content/general/architecture/capi/index.md

 ---
 linkTitle: Cluster API architecture
-title: The Giant Swarm Platform Architecture
+title: The Giant Swarm platform architecture using Cluster API
 description: Architecture overview explaining how our Platform is built and what services do we offer.
 weight: 30
 menu: